michael-hartmann/libcasimir/README.md

 Bibliography
 ===========

-[1] Antoine Canaguier-Durand et al., "Thermal Casimir Effect in the plane-sphere geometry", Phys.
+[1] Michael Hartmann, "Negative Casimir entropies in the plane-sphere geometry", see thesis.pdf [2] Antoine Canaguier-Durand et al., "Thermal Casimir Effect in the plane-sphere geometry", Phys.
 Rev. A 82 (1 2010)